-Short-term: Constantly address our IT, WHS, Business Improvement strategies and HR needs for now and into the future.
+Short-term: Continue addressing our IT, WHS, Business Improvement strategies and HR needs for now and into the future.

-Long-term: Ensure that all of our internal and external stakeholder needs are addressed, and the organisation moves forward with capacity building in areas such as our people, IT, HR and PPE.
+Long-term: The organisation continues to move forward with capacity building in areas such as our people (staff and volunteers), IT (development of databases to enhance client outcomes and upgrading plant and equipment for staff and volunteers), HR and PPE.